mellonis/turing-machine-js/packages/machine/README.md

 ### haltState

-A special state which tells to the processor to stop
+A special state for stopping the machine

 ### ifOtherSymbol